The Chapel Hill Herald

 The Chapel Hill Herald is an American, English language daily newspaper headquartered in Durham, Orange County, North Carolina.

 History

 The newspaper was founded in 1988.
-In December 2004, Paxton Media Grouppurchased The Durham Herald Co., the parent company of The Chapel Hill Herald.
+In December 2004, Paxton Media Group purchased The Durham Herald Co., the parent company of The Chapel Hill Herald.

 In 2007, it was rumored Paxton was going to close the paper.
 A manager confirmed that there was an ongoing discussion, but said talk of the paper's demise was "premature."